Web Content Viewer

 -

-Announcement from the Saudi Exchange regarding the transfer approval of Obeikan Glass Co.
-Shares to the Main Market
+Announcement from the Saudi Exchange regarding the transfer and listing of Gas Arabian Services Co. shares in the Main Market